statpascal/emul99/readme.md

 output is redirected to the file system with configurable file names or named pipes.
 A named pipe should be used for input data.

-Please note that the current implementation only provides the functionality used by TI's DSR.
+The current implementation only provides the functionality used by TI's DSR.
 Interrupt handling is supported for incoming data as required by the Terminal Emulator module.